 The ratios related to the weight and height of an individual are the ones that an underwriter for life insurance will consider first.

-This makes it harder for people who are overweight or obese to get life insurance, but the good news is that there are a lot of great insurance at the rates they may desire but the good news is that many life insurance companies will still offer coverage.
-The key is finding the right company.
+This makes it harder for people who are overweight or obese to get life insurance, but the good news is that there is a lot of great insurance at the rates they may desire but the good news is that many life insurance companies will still offer coverage.

 You shouldn’t get to worked up or worried if you aren’t able to acquire life insurance at the preferred rates others may be offered.
 Many people in great health can’t even qualify for these rates.